9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 relationships to each other.
 We can use QuickCheck to specify the relationships between functions in our code, helping us find a good library interface by developing functions that are interrelated via useful properties.
-QuickCheck in this way acts as an API \"lint\" tool--it provides machine support for ensuring our library API makes sense.
+QuickCheck in this way acts as an API "lint" tool--it provides machine support for ensuring our library API makes sense.